mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/metaphysics.md

   Eucharist—demand the existence of such relations.
 This naturally led to the suspicion that he was a proponent of a double truth: that something could be true in theology that was false in philosophy.

+## Wyclif and determinism

+* One of the propositions attributed to John Wyclif and condemned at the Council of Constance was ‘All things happen by absolute necessity’.
+* > Just as no one can prevent the world's having been, so no one can
+  > prevent any effect coming to be at the appropriate time.
+For the
+  > following argument is valid: God ordains A; therefore A will necessarily
+  > come to pass at the appropriate time.
+The antecedent is outside any
+  > created power and is accordingly altogether unpreventable.
+Therefore, so
+  > is everything which formally follows from it.
+* Wyclif's solution to this is to propose that the relationship between the divine volition and events in the world is a two-way one: if God's volition causes things to happen here below, so, in a sense, events here below cause God's volition.
+The objection that if God's ordaining is outside our power, then all that follows from his ordaining is outside our power, is answered in a dramatic fashion.
+Wyclif simply denies the
+  antecedent: God's ordaining is not outside our power.